Zainabgor/Guide-to-make-a-hidden-message-design-using-the-Arduino-board-Processing-and-Arduino-softw/README.md

-# Guide to make a hidden message/design using the Arduino board, Processing software and Arduino software
+# Beginners's guide to make a hidden message/design using the Arduino board, Processing software and Arduino software

-##### In the video below you can see how the final outcome of following this guide looks like
+##### In the video below you can see how the outcome of following this guide looks like
 https://user-images.githubusercontent.com/95038832/143656161-93ffd208-f300-4fb8-a3cd-aa9d8bda967c.mp4